petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/creating-video-shortcut-providers.md

    STARTED com.acme.G9B6.impl-1.0.0 [1356]
    ```

-1. Verify the module is working by creating a new external video shortcut<!--TASK: add link once article is merged--> with a short Dailymotion URL (e.g., https://dai.ly/x7szh28).
+1. Verify the module is working by [creating a new external video shortcut](../videos/creating-external-video-shortcuts.md) with a short Dailymotion URL (e.g., https://dai.ly/x7szh28).

    If successful, Liferay should recognize Dailymotion as a supported platform.